And that’s where fast food like pizza comes in.

 And most pizzerias agree that beer in the pizza dough makes the crust a little lighter in texture, which makes for a better nibbling experience when eating your favorite pizza.

 One thing is for certain, beer is an excellent stand-in for yeast when you want to make pizza dough but have no yeast on hand.
-Simply grab a bowl and throw the ingredients together, and you’re moments away from delicious, chewy pizza dough.
+This is true for Roberta’s Pizza Dough recipe as well.

 If you’re worried about the implications of a chewy crust filled with beer for the kids, don’t be.
 It’s entirely family-friendly as the alcohol cooks out during baking.